yet-another-static-site-generator/yass/README.md

   https://github.com/AdaCore/aws

-* XmlAda - if you use GNAT from AdaCore it is included in package.
+* XmlAda: if you use GNAT from AdaCore it is included in package.
 In other situation, you may need to download it from:

   https://www.adacore.com/download/more